 Immunisation is the best prevention – it is especially important to ensure babies are immunised on time.
 Do not delay your baby's first immunisations which are given at 6 weeks, 3 months and 5 months.
 Ensure older children are also up to date with their immunisations.
 Immunisation for children is free.

 If your doctor has diagnosed you with whooping cough stay away from work, school or pre-school until you have had 5 days of antibiotic treatment – or if not taking antibiotics for whooping cough until 3 weeks after the cough started.
 Where possible, avoid contact with babies, young children and women in the late stages of pregnancy (because of the possible risk to their newborn).

 The disease is spread by coughing.
 Don’t cough on babies.
 Cover your cough.

 It is advisable for women who are planning a pregnancy to ensure they are up to date with their immunisations before becoming pregnant.
 Other measures that may help protect newborn babies include whooping cough immunisation boosters, if needed, for:

-Pregnant women in the late stages of pregnancy to help protect their newborn (From 1 January 2013 and until the whooping cough outbreak finishes, all pregnant women can get a free whooping cough vaccine between 28 and 38 weeks of pregnancy from their GP).
+Pregnant women in the late stages of pregnancy to help protect their newborn (All pregnant women can get a free whooping cough vaccine between 28 and 38 weeks of pregnancy from their GP).